Dolf Luque

-A native of Havana, Luque played winter baseball in the Cuban League from 1912 to 1945 and was also a long-time manager in the league.
-Additionally, he managed in Mexico in all or parts of eight seasons spanning 1946–1956.
+A native of Havana, Luque played winter baseball in the Cuban League from 1912 to 1945 and was also a long-time manager in the league, leading Almendares to eight championships over 19 seasons.
+Along with his contemporary Miguel Ángel González, he is considered one of the best Cuban baseball managers of all time.
+Additionally, he managed in the Mexican League in all or parts of eight seasons spanning 1946–1956.

-United States
+Luque was enshrined in the Cuban Baseball Hall of Fame in 1957 and the Cincinnati Reds Hall of Fame in 1967, as well as in the Mexican Baseball Hall of Fame in 1985.